Tikkurila Paint Review

 8/10

-Tikkurila Super White
+Tikkurila Super White Review

-The make-up of Tikkurila super white is similar to contract matt in that it contains very little in the way of polymer binders.
+The make-up of Tikkurila super white is similar to contract matt in that it contains very little in the way of polymer binder.
 However, unlike the Optiva Primer, you can use this product as a finish coat.
 When sprayed through an airless you’ll find this product amazing.
 The overall finish really is lovely and sharp, although you can’t touch it up at all so keep it away from building sites.
 If you’re using a brush and roller you will be better going for the Tikkurila Anti-Reflex in my opinion.
 I just find the Super White drags a little bit and roller marks can be visible on a big ceiling.

 6/10

-Tikkurila Optiva Colour – Vinyl Matt
+Tikkurila Optiva Colour Review

-Optiva Colour is Tikkurila’s vinyl matt.
-I have only used it once so I’m not going to write an essay on it.
-The finish is good, opacity very poor!
-I’m talking 3 coats over walls which had already been coated in Optiva primer.
 Just to put that into context, you would expect a brand like Dulux to go in 2 coats on top of bare plaster, so Tikkurila is twice the amount of labour and materials!
 Apparently, they have improved their formula slightly, so I may owe Tikkurila an apology.
 I’d avoid this one though.

 4/10

-Tikkurila Anti-Reflex 2
+Anti-Reflex 2

-From a bad product, to a great one!
-Tikkurila Anti-Reflex 2 is white, magnolia and pastel colours, but I have only used white.
-The overall finish is to die for!
-There is very little sheen to the paint, making it perfect for light critical ceilings and walls.
-Anti-Reflex is durable too, so you can use it on a kitchen or bathroom ceiling.
-You will never see roller marks or picture framing.
-Even blemishes in plasterwork don’t show as much.
 Tikkurila Anti-Reflex 2 leaves a rich luxurious finish and it was recently voted the best white emulsion for ceilings on the Decorators Forum UK.
-It’s cheap as well!
+It’s cheap too!
 The only criticism I do have is the opacity isn’t too good.
 Just apply big heavy coats of the stuff and you’ll be fine.

 Easy 9/10, an amazing product!
+Click here for a full review.

-Tikkurila Ceramic Optiva 3
+Tikkurila Ceramic Optiva 3 Review

 This is one of the flattest emulsion products on the market and one of the best!!
 Opacity, ease of use and depth of colour are all perfect.
 You will never see any picture framing or roller marks, which is remarkable considering it has a certain amount of durability once fully cured.
 Anyone can apply this paint and achieve an immaculate finish.
+This is the perfect emulsion for a hallway.

 10/10 from me.
 Easily one of the best emulsion products on the market

-Tikkurila Optiva 5 – Durable Matt
+Optiva 5 – Durable Matt

-Tikkurila Multistop – Primer / Stain Block
+Tikkurila Multistop Review – Primer / Stain Block

 Let’s have a look at some of the timber products from Tikkurila.
 Multistop is basically an acrylic primer / undercoat with stain blocking ability and some adhesion quality.
 Oh, it smells lovely too!
 I love this product, but a lot of other decorators would disagree with me.
 Opacity is good, ease of use is good, it sprays beautifully and there is no need to treat knots on bare timber before using it as the product does that job for you.
 I even use it on pre-primed MDF when using oil-based finishes from other brands.
 Based on my own experience, I’d say this stuff is great.
 It is expensive though and recoat time is 16 hours which is ridiculous for an acrylic.
 I have seen other decorators complaining because it doesn’t hold back stains as well as Tikkurila might have you believe.

-I’ll go 7/10 for Tikkurila Multistop
+I’ll go 7/10 for Tikkurila Multistop.
+Click here for a full review.

 Tikkurila Helmi Primer, Helmi 10, 30 and 80 – Water-Based Trim Paint